GregRos/Imms/Readme.md

 **Funq.Abstract** offers the following collection abstractions:

-* `Trait_Iterable`, the parent class for all collections that support some form of iteration.
+* `AbstractIterable`, the parent class for all collections that support some form of iteration.
 Implements LINQ-operations such as `Any, All, Find, ForEach, Aggregate` and provides partial implementations for operations such as `Cast, Select, GroupBy`.

-* `Trait_Sequential`, the parent class for all sequential collections (where one element follows another in order).
+* `AbstractSequential`, the parent class for all sequential collections (where one element follows another in order).
 Naively implements operations such as `this[int]`, `FindIndex`, `OrderBy`, and `Take`.

-* `Trait_MapLike`, the parent class for all map- or dictionary-like collections, offering implementations for set-like operations over maps, such as `Join` (joins by key), `Merge` (merge by key), and so forth.
+* `AbstractMap`, the parent class for all map- or dictionary-like collections, offering implementations for set-like operations over maps, such as `Join` (joins by key), `Merge` (merge by key), and so forth.
 Also offers specialized versions of some of the operations implemented on `Trait_Iterable`.

-* `Trait_SetLike`, the parent class of all set-like collections, offering naive implementations for standard set operations.
+* `AbstractSet`, the parent class of all set-like collections, offering naive implementations for standard set operations.

 ## Possibilities
 Funq is designed with users directly in mind.
 However, its combination of power and performance can provide the basis for other libraries.
 Here are some of the things that could be implemented using the features provided by Funq: